Quantum Takes Flight: Two-Stage Resilient Topology Optimization for UAV Networks: Related Work

 Much of the existing literature on UAV network topology control relies on conventional optimization methods.
 Many studies formulate these problems as Mixed-Integer Linear Programs to find globally optimal solutions for tasks like node placement and trajectory planning \cite{chapnevis2024}.
 However, these models are NP-hard \cite{chapnevis2024}, and their computational complexity makes them impractical for large and highly dynamic networks.
 To avoid high computational costs, heuristic and metaheuristic algorithms such as Particle Swarm Optimization and Genetic Algorithms are often applied to tasks like path planning and formation reconfiguration \cite{xiong2025}.
 While often faster, these methods lack formal convergence guarantees and have unpredictable computation times, making them unreliable for real-time applications with strict deadlines \cite{baktayan2024}.
 More recently, Deep Reinforcement Learning has been used for UAV topology optimization \cite{xiong2025}, but the substantial computational and power requirements of its deep neural networks conflict with the strict constraints of UAV platforms, reducing mission endurance.
 The promise of quantum computing, particularly QA, offers a new approach to overcome these classical computational bottlenecks.
 QA has been successfully applied to several NP-hard problems in networking, such as solving scheduling problems in wireless networks to maximize throughput \cite{emu2023}.
 However, a central challenge remains: conventional methods are too slow, unreliable, or resource-intensive for dynamic UAV environments \cite{yan2024}, while the application of QA has largely focused on static network problems, and hardware limitations make it unsuitable for direct, real-time control.

 Existing approaches either focus on static optimization or rely on heuristic and learning-based methods whose computation time is unpredictable, making them unsuitable for time-critical UAV communication.
-Hence, a novel framework that can efficiently generate high-quality candidate topologies offline and support rapid adaptation during flight within the operational limits of UAV hardware is needed.
+Hence, a novel framework is needed that can efficiently generate high-quality candidate topologies offline and support rapid adaptation during flight within the operational limits of UAV hardware.